opike/maps/ANDROID_FIX_NOTES.md

 - Immediately displays them on the map

 ### 4. Enhanced Debugging
-- Added debug info display showing: `Cloud: X | Local: Y | Token: ✓/✗`
+- Added debug info display showing: `Cached: X points | Token: ✓/✗`
 - Console logging at each step of the load process
-- Status messages showing which source is being used
+- Status messages showing data source (GitHub, cached, or offline)

 ## Testing on Android